-Sometimes, you know it's OK for a value to not have a stable location in memory, because it cannot be self-referrential

-- Only matters for Pin when ::Target: Unpin, not for P: Unpin itself. - The difference is between the value being pointed to being able to move (useful), or the pointer iself being able to move (pointers are just numbers, this is useless).
+- Sometimes, you know it's OK for a value to not have a stable location in memory, because it is never self-referrential - bool, i32, f64, etc. - Only matters for Pin when ::Target: Unpin, not for P: Unpin itself. - The difference is between the value being pointed to being able to move (useful), or the pointer iself being able to move (pointers are just numbers, this is useless).